BasicPrimitives/react/docs/FirstFamilyChart.md

 Basic Primitives Diagrams for React - data visualization component library that implements organizational chart and layered multi-parent dependency tree diagrams.
 It renders nodes using ReactJS Virtual DOM without direct DOM manipulations, so it compliant with all React features and popular react extensions like [React Drag & Drop](http://react-dnd.github.io/react-dnd/about) and [React Context](https://reactjs.org/docs/context.html)

 Our site contains samples and demo published on GitHub.
-The recommended way to get familiar with our library is to clone our GitHub [react](https://github.com/BasicPrimitives/react) repository and run it locally.
+The recommended way to get familiar with our library is to clone our GitHub [React Sample](https://github.com/BasicPrimitives/react) repository and run it locally.
 It contains simple, single-page examples.
 If you need to see more complex end to end applications developed in ReactJS using hooks and Redux state management, then clone our GitHub [react-demos](https://github.com/BasicPrimitives/react-demo) repository

 ## Organizational chart vs. Family Diagram